elastic/apm/specs/agents/logging.md

 * `environment`: Environment variable
 * `file`: Configuration file
 * `central`: Central Configuration
-  * **Note:** Agents MAY print their configuration block again on changed in the central configuration.
+  * **Note:** Agents MAY print their configuration block again on changes in the central configuration.

 Example: